MetaRocq/metarocq.github.io/README.md

 - ["The MetaCoq Project"](https://www.irif.fr/~sozeau/research/publications/drafts/The_MetaCoq_Project.pdf)
   Matthieu Sozeau, Abhishek Anand, Simon Boulier, Cyril Cohen, Yannick Forster, Fabian Kunze, Gregory Malecha, Nicolas Tabareau and Théo Winterhalter.
+JAR, February 2020.
   Extended version of the ITP 2018 paper.
-Submitted, September 2019.

   This includes a full documentation of the Template Monad and the typing rules of PCUIC.